 For most immigrants, either a green card or a visa will serve to prove the individual’s legal right to reside in the United States.
 Obtaining either of these requires the applicant to fill out several forms and applications, some of which may be rather difficult to understand.

-The Role of an Immigration Lawyer
+The Role of an Immigration Legal Advocate

-Immigration law is extremely complex, which is why it is so important to work with an immigration attorney you trust.
+Immigration law is extremely complex, which is why it is so important to work with an attorney you trust.
 There are several different types of visas, either for immigrants or non-immigrants, depending on your purpose in the U.S. and whether or not you have family members traveling with you.
-In order to make sure you fill out the proper forms at the right time, you need the guidance and knowledge of an immigration attorney who has handled cases like yours before.
+In order to make sure you fill out the proper forms at the right time, you need the guidance and knowledge of an attorney who has handled cases like yours before.

-An immigration lawyer can help with the following:
+A lawyer can help with the following:

 - Employment-based immigration